cpoeppelbaum/DynamicMappingSystem/README.md

 ﻿# Dynamic Mapping System

-A flexible and extensible data mapping system for converting between internal C# data models and external data formats.
+A flexible and extensible data mapping system for mapping between internal C# data models and external data formats.
 It dynamically applies validators and mappers by given types as fully qualified strings, thereby being type safe and validates the input and output models based on given rules.

 ## Table of Contents